mishra1010/Sigma-Web-Dev-Course/README.md

 animation-fill-mode: backwards; - repeats as needed and then retains the form

 We can use one animation to animate multiple properties.
 Multiple animations can also be used

+## Day 47 - Exercise Day 44 solution
+Using grid to design ultraedit website body

+## Day 48 - Exercise
+Use animation or transition to bounce the red ball

+## Day 49 - CSS Object-fit and Object-cover
+sometimes we have to keep an image inside a container so that the aspect ratio is maintained and image completely fits in the container
+So, we use Object-fit and Object-cover